-You must be a current Verizon Wireless enterprise or business customer to purchase the 4G LTE Network Extender 2 for Enterprise and place it under your own Enterprise account.
+You must be a current Verizon Wireless enterprise or business customer to register the 4G LTE Network Extender 3 for Enterprise under your own Verizon account.

 - Not an Verizon enterprise or business customer?
 You can still purchase, simply choose "No existing Verizon enterprise account" above, and we'll register it on our account for an additional fee.

 - Need to cover a larger coverage area, or need coverage for multiple carriers?
-Reach out to our distributed antenna system (DAS) design team.
+Reach out to our commercial design team.

 - Capable of supporting up to 64 simultaneously active users and up to 300 idle users per device

-- Multiple devices can be installed to expand coverage area
+- Multiple devices can be installed to expand the coverage area

 - Connects securely to Verizon's network over an enterprise-grade encrypted IPSec tunnel